 The four traditional vital signs – pulse, temperature, blood pressure, and respiratory rate – are used to measure one’s most essential bodily functions.
 These assess the physical health of a person, show their progress toward recovery, and give clues to possible diseases.
-Knowing the normal ranges of these vital signs in your loved ones can be crucial should they fall ill.
+Knowing the normal ranges of these vital signs can be crucial for you should you fall ill.

 Vital Signs in Loved Ones: Pulse